Uncertainty Principle for Control of Ensembles of Oscillators Driven by Common Noise: Introduction

 Mathematically, the natural quantifier of reliability is the Lyapunov exponent (LE, $\lambda$) measuring the exponential decay rate of perturbations of the system response~\cite{Pikovsky-Rosenblum-Kurths-2001-2003,Lyapunov_exponent,Ritt-2003}.
 Oscillators are more reliable for a larger negative LE.
 Coherence can be quantified by the diffusion constant (DC, $D$) of the oscillation phase $\ph(t)$, which grows non-uniformly in time due to either noise or chaotic dynamics; $\la(\ph(t)-\la\dot{\ph}\ra t)^2\ra\propto Dt$.
 These quantifiers are immediately relevant for the synchronization phenomenon in ensembles of oscillators subject to common noise~\cite{Goldobin-Pikovsky-2005b,uncoupled_ensembles-synchronization} or global coupling~\cite{Strogatz_etal-2005,Topaj-Kye-Pikovsky-2001,globally_coupled_ensembles-control}.

-In this Letter, we report how the reliability and coherence of a noisy limit-cycle oscillator can be efficiently controlled by a general linear feedback.
+In this paper, we report how the reliability and coherence of a noisy limit-cycle oscillator can be efficiently controlled by a general linear feedback.
 However, the ratio of LE and DC is shown to be independent of the noise strength and feedback parameters.
 The persistence of this ratio can be formulated as an {\it uncertainty principle}.
-Finally, the important implications of this principle for controlling collective dynamics of ensembles are revealed, and conclusions are drawn.
+Finally, the important implications of this principle for controlling collective dynamics of ensembles are revealed---the ensemble responds to control essentially differently for the cases of identical oscillators with intrinsic noise and slightly non-identical oscillators with no intrinsic noise---and conclusions are drawn.
+The tentative hypothesis on the response of ensembles to the control proposed in the concluding remarks of~\cite{Goldobin-2008} is shown to be valid only for the case of non-identical oscillators with no intrinsic noise.